Skip to Content

 In addition to the food stands, there is also a café-like area to sit and enjoy a beer, mulled wine or Chocomel (hot chocolate).
 The section has a space carved into the rock that is used like an elevated stage, so at certain times, visitors can enjoy live music with their drinks.

-Man selling cheese at a market.
+Man selling cheese at a food stand.

 Fluweelengrot Christmas Market (Velvet Cave)